usdaud/algotradinglib.github.io/en/pedia/b/breakout_trading_algorithms.md

 ### 3. Volatility

 Higher volatility often signals a more significant potential for price movement once a breakout occurs.
-Traders use various metrics such as Average True Range (ATR) to measure the volatility and determine the optimal conditions for a breakout trade.
+Traders use various metrics such as [Average True Range](../a/average_true_range_(atr).md) (ATR) to measure the volatility and determine the optimal conditions for a breakout trade.

 ## Types of Breakout Strategies